odoo/documentation/content/applications/finance/payment_acquirers/buckaroo.rst

 Website Key
 ~~~~~~~~~~~

-In order to retrieve the Website Key, log into your Buckaroo account, go to
+In order to retrieve the Website Key, log into Buckaroo Plaza, go to
 :menuselection:`Configuration --> Templates --> Your Website`.

 .. _buckaroo/secret_key: